Biography of Phil Heath: how the great bodybuilder changed and how he became one. Phil Heath: arm workout Phil Heath bench press maximum weight

 Read more...

-The idol of many athletes working to gain mass is Mr. Olympia Phil Heath.
-This is the famous American bodybuilder, known for his victories in many competitions and twice managed to win the title of Mr. Olympia (first in 2010, and then in 2011).
+The idol of many athletes who work to gain weight is Mr. Olympia Phil Heath.
+This is a famous American bodybuilder, known for his victories in many competitions and twice managed to win the title of Mr. Olympia (first in 2010, and then in 2011).

 Of course, many followers want to know what Phil Heath’s workouts look like, what he eats, and what kind of lifestyle he leads.

-Phil Heath was born in 1979 in Seattle, USA.
-Phil Heath's height allowed him to play basketball in his youth, and since 2002, when he graduated from the university, he decided to try himself as a bodybuilder.
-And here I had to face certain difficulties, since Phil Heath's height is only 175 cm.
+Phil Heath was born in 1979 in the American city of Seattle.
+Phil Heath's height allowed him to play basketball in his youth, and in 2002, when he graduated from university, he decided to try himself as a bodybuilder.
+Moreover, here we had to face certain difficulties, since Phil Heath’s height is only 175 cm.

-Phil Heath's training allowed him to achieve some success in the world of bodybuilding, as well as become the owner of many awards.
-And today his weight in the off-season is about 125 kg, and in the season of the competition - about 111 kg.
+Phil Heath's training allowed him to achieve some success in the world of bodybuilding, and also become the owner of many awards.
+And today his weight in the off-season is about 125 kg, and in the competition season - about 111 kg.

-To achieve his excellent results, the athlete uses the classic basic exercises, and the press trains according to a unique program that he developed independently.
-Phil works out five days a week, leaving only Saturday and Sunday to rest.
+To achieve his excellent results, the athlete uses classic basic exercises, and trains his abs according to a unique program that he developed independently.
+Phil works out five days a week, leaving only Saturday and Sunday for rest.
 Its program looks like this:

-On Monday, Phil Heath's workouts are aimed at pumping the muscles of the chest and abs.
-He does the following exercises:
+On Monday, Phil Heath's workouts are aimed at pumping up the chest and abdominal muscles.
+He performs the following exercises:

-• Super set for the press (this includes twisting, exercise "scissors", leg raises in various positions).
+• Super set for the abs (this includes crunches, scissors exercises, leg raises in various positions).

-On Tuesday, Phil pumps his legs and quadriceps.
-He does the following exercises:
+On Tuesday Phil trains his legs and quads.
+He performs the following exercises:

 • Leg press;